 Attribute rules enhance the editing experience and improve data integrity for geodatabase datasets.
 They are user-defined rules that can be used to automatically populate attributes, restrict invalid edits during edit operations, and perform quality assurance checks on existing features.

 Attribute rules are complementary to existing rules used in the geodatabase, such as domains and subtypes.
-For example, domains can be assigned to an attribute field to aid in the data collection process by providing a pick list of valid values for editors.
+For example, domains can be assigned to an attribute field to aid in the data collection process by providing a list of valid values for editors.
 Additionally, an attribute rule can be used to restrict values for an attribute field that are not part of the domain when performing a field calculation.
 After rules are added to a dataset, they can be evaluated as edits take place or at a later time.

 The following are examples of how attribute rules can be used in a geodatabase:

 - To save time during editing, specific attribute values are automatically populated for newly created features.
-For example, when a new pole is created, the assetID attribute is generated based on a sequence.
+For example, when a pole is created, the assetID attribute is generated based on a sequence.

 - To help enforce data integrity, edits can be blocked based on a user requirement.
 For example, when creating or updating a single phase transformer, the phasescurrent attribute must be A, B, or C.